ashutosh1919/masterPortfolio/README.md

   githubUserName: "Your Github Username Here.",
 };
 ```
-You can get github token as described [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+You can get a github token as described [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Give all permissions while generating token.
-Also add your github username.
+Also add your `githubUserName` in the correct field inside `git_data_fetcher.js`.
 Now, you need to run following command.
 ```python
 node git_data_fetcher.js